jklsnt/taproot3/src/english/english11/KBxPassingEssayPlanning.md

 	- gatsby
 	- "one of the few honest people I have ever known" (3.171)
 	- "inclined to reserve all judgments" but judges the shit out of peolpe
+	- I am one of the few honest people that I have ever known (39)

 ### outlining timeline
 - intro: thesis